 In other words, “writing a cover letter can help you make up for flaws in your resume in more than 8 out of 10 cases.”

-Even when the job says the cover letter is optional they still expect one
+Even when the job says the cover letter is optional, they still expect one

 A majority of job candidates aren’t bothering with the cover letter

-Explaining the motivation to join the company (63%)
+- Explaining the motivation to join the company (63%)

-Describing career objectives (50%)
+- Describing career objectives (50%)

-Explaining the reasons for changing careers (50%)
+- Explaining the reasons for changing careers (50%)

-Explaining employment gaps (49%)
+- Explaining employment gaps (49%)

-Highlighting professional achievements (47%)
+- Highlighting professional achievements (47%)

-So, write the cover letter
+So, write the cover letter!

-The takeaway here is kind of what we’ve always said: Even though there’s a pretty good chance nobody is going to read it, you still should write a cover letter, because someone might read it.
+The takeaway here is kind of what we’ve always said: Even though there’s a pretty good chance nobody is going to read it, you still should write a cover letter because someone might read it.

-The reality is that most big companies now use software to scan resumes for top applicants, and only the few flagged as a good fit for the position will be seen by human eyes.
+The reality is that most big companies now use software to scan resumes for top applicants, and only a few flagged as a good fit for the position will be seen by human eyes.
 Only then will someone look at your cover letter.
 But when that happens, a good cover letter can vault you over the other candidates and get you the interview.

 For tips on writing your cover letter, check this out.